-When it comes to the workforce, Gen Y’ers have often been given a bad rap.
+When it comes to the workforce, Gen Y has often been given a bad rap.
 They have stereotypically been presented as disliking authority, job-hopping like it’s nothing, and demanding work-life balance.

 They’re the ones who will show up to work in flip-flops, show up to meetings in gym shoes, and work from home like it’s nobody’s business.
 Not to mention, they’re damn competitive with themselves and with each other.
 Your company just can’t keep up.

 The thing is, you have no choice.
-By 2025, Gen Y’ers will be 75% of the workforce.
+By 2025, Gen Y will reportedly comprise 75% of the workforce.
 Your company needs to adapt, which means debunking their stereotypes and jumping into their heads.
 For one, Gen Y’ers want promotions yesterday because they’re awesome — they’re the highest educated of any cohort.

 Because of the recession, however, they’ve entered the workforce in jobs that are completely underwhelming.
 They’re also under immense pressure to pay off their student debt, buy houses in markets that their parents have taken over, and find a sense of stability.
 Thus, regardless of their dislike for bureaucracy, they have an innate drive to succeed that needs to be tapped in to.